 531 Central Avenue | Oliver Traphagen | b.
 1888 | Lost: 2014

-With the exception of the Oneota Township (first settled in the 1850s), most of what would become today’s West Duluth was described as “a barren wasteland” as late as 1887.
+With the exception of the town of Oneota (first settled in the 1850s), most of what would become today’s West Duluth was described as “a barren wasteland” as late as 1887.
 In the spring of 1888 the West Duluth Land Company, led by Charles E. Lovett, purchased several hundred acres in that wasteland: flat terrain with water frontage on the St Louis River, an ideal site for manufacturing industries to set up shop.